ujwalar27/StudyPilot-AI/README.md

 - Target deadline
 - Available daily study time

-** 🗺️ Personalized Learning Roadmap**
+### 🗺️ Personalized Learning Roadmap

-Breaks the learning journey into structured milestones and actionable tasks.
+Breaks the learning journey into structured milestones and actionable daily tasks.

- **📚 Multiple Study Plans**
+### 📚 Multiple Study Plans

-Users can create and manage multiple learning plans instead of being limited to a single course.
+Users can create and manage multiple learning plans instead of being limited to a single learning journey.

-** ✅ Task-Level Progress Tracking**
+### ✅ Task-Level Progress Tracking

 Users can mark individual tasks as completed and monitor their progress throughout the course.

-**
- 📊 Learning Progress**
+### 📊 Learning Progress

-Course progress is calculated from completed tasks and displayed through visual progress indicators.
+Course progress is automatically calculated from completed tasks and displayed through visual progress indicators.

- **🎮 Gamification**
+### 🎮 Gamification

-The application includes:
+The application uses gamification elements such as:

 - XP
 - Learning streaks
 - Progress milestones
 - Achievements

-to make learning more engaging.
+These features are designed to encourage consistency and make learning more engaging.

- 📈** Learning Insights**
+### 📈 Learning Insights

-The analytics section provides metrics such as:
+The analytics section provides learning metrics such as:

 - Plans created
 - Tasks completed